 7. Do you have a diversified recruitment strategy?

-Remember, it’s a consumer market.
+Remember, it’s a consumer market and most people's branding tips will suggest you, pay attention to your recruitment strategy.
 It is important that you promote your brand across different channels and across multiple platforms, both niche and general.
 For quantity performance, you may choose a broader type of platform.
 But is it always about the numbers?
 Aren’t you looking for the “right” candidate?
 For more quality candidates, promote on those niche platforms that target your specific industry.

 It’s important to point out that the term “branding” has gotten a bad rap.
 It’s not about making your company a household name like Coke or Pepsi.
 It's about ensuring your company or organization is represented in the best possible way to attract candidates.
 It’s about connecting with candidates to ensure appropriate cultural fit.
 It’s about helping candidates to see your organization as more than brick and mortar.